kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D29
 I've been doing stunts with NextJS's "catch all" API routes to get all the endpoints I need.
 I couldn't code in the afternoon because a power outage in my area.

+### R2D30
+Did an hour of coding and then took the day off to rest and read the recently released Dawnshard novella by Brandon Sanderson.
+I'm currently halfway there, but I'm loving it so far.